 Semuc Champey has dozens of hotels and hostels to choose from and it can be overwhelming trying to figure out which one is best.

 The majority of the nicer hotels are situated in the town of Lanquin and from here it’s approximately a 45-minute drive to reach Semuc Champey.
-Whereas most hostels and eco-lodges are located much closer to the park and are within walking distance to the entrance of Semuc Champey.

 See my recommendations of places to stay in Semuc Champey below and book online ahead of time.